 This post may contain affiliate links.
 Please read my disclosure.

-Buttery, creamy, packed with the most delicious rich flavor, these mushrooms are the s***.
+Buttery, creamy, packed with the most delicious rich flavor, this sauteed mushroom sauce recipe is INCREDIBLE.

 First, make sure the mushrooms are rinsed well.
 Mushrooms tend to be dirty straight out of the package.